 \subsection{Reducing storage cost}

-Logging rounding decisions for every neural network layer output during training incurs a large baseline storage cost, and is the main limitation of our work.
-More formally, for dataset $D$, batch size $B$, number of training epochs $E$, and model layers $L_\theta$, the upper bound on the total storage cost for verifiable training with our method is: where $o_{l,f}$ and $o_{l,f}$ represent the size of outputs of the forward pass and backward pass of layer $l$.
+Logging rounding decisions for every neural network layer output during training incurs a large baseline storage cost, and is our main limitation.
+For dataset $D$, batch size $B$, training epochs $E$, and model layers $L_\theta$, the upper bound on the total storage cost for verifiable training with our method is: where $o_{l,f}$ and $o_{l,f}$ represent the size of outputs of the forward pass and backward pass of layer $l$.
 Note that the log entries do not need to be kept around in the RAM and can be written straight to the disk.
 Moreover, this cost is a one-time cost incurred by the $\mathrm{trainer}$, who in our context is likely to be a powerful commercial provider with access to such storage capacity.
-Furthermore, as we later show in Section \ref{sec:experiments}, for models with many linear layers like Transformer-based language models (e.g. GPT-2), where parameters significantly outnumber intermediate computations, this storage cost is significantly smaller than alternative approaches that require saving model weights \citep{jia2021learning}.
+Furthermore, as we later show in Section \ref{sec:experiments}, for models with many linear layers like Transformer-based language models (e.g., GPT-2), where parameters significantly outnumber intermediate computations, this storage cost is significantly smaller than alternative approaches that require saving model weights \citep{jia2021learning}.
 Nevertheless, we now describe our method for reducing storage cost by (i) efficiently encoding rounding logs and (ii) adaptive selection of the threshold $\tau$ to reduce the storage costs.

-\textbf{Efficient Encoding:} Recall that $\mathsf{log}(x)$ only logs one of three possible values from the set ${0, 1, 2}$, as opposed to the floating point model weights.
-We pack sub-sequences of five log entries into a single byte via a fast GPU-based radix-3 to radix-2 conversion, yielding 1.6 bits/entry storage that is close to the best possible packing of 1.58 bits/entry, and yields a 77\% storage reduction in practice relative to naively storing one log entry per byte.
+\textbf{Efficient Encoding:} Each log entry is a value from the set ${0, 1, 2}$, as opposed to the FP model weights.
+We pack sub-sequences of five log entries into a single byte via a fast GPU-based radix-3 to radix-2 conversion, yielding 1.6 bits/entry storage that is close to the best possible packing of 1.58 bits/entry, and yields a 77\% storage reduction relative to naively storing one log entry per byte.